Are you undertaking a new building project, e.g. a garage or dwelling, and you require a new or upgraded vehicle crossing?

 Although the road reserve is owned by the Council, the Council’s bylaws require the property owner or occupier to pay for the cost of construction or upgrading the vehicle crossing.

 For quality control, a Council-approved contractor must be used to install the crossing, you can't complete the work yourself.
+A list of these is provided in the vehicle crossing application form.

 Work on a vehicle crossing can start only after approval is confirmed.
 Any work undertaken without approval will be considered as damage.